AldoMartinez/Staymate-website/index.markdown

 layout: home
 ---

-# Staymate – Your Ultimate Companion for Living in Dublin

 Finding accommodation in Dublin can be challenging, but Staymate makes it easier.
 Whether you're a newcomer or a long-time resident, Staymate helps you discover available housing and connect with landlords all in one place.

 ## Key Features